pydio/pydio-sync-java/README.md

+[deprecated, please switch to the python-based client for pydio 6 and later]

 # Pydio Java Sync

 This application is a Java-based desktop tool that will allow you to seemlessly synchronize the content of a local folder to a remote Pydio repository.
 See http://pyd.io/ for more info about the core project.
 You can configure many synchronization tasks between various repositories of various ajaxplorer instances, to be synced to different folders on your computer.